-3. If the funnel is not working, where to look for the “leak” and how to fix it?
+3. If the funnel is not working, where should I look for the “leak” and how can I fix it?

 Before launching the funnel, test the weakest links in it.

-At the first stage of the conversion funnel, one should always make an amazing offer.
+At the first stage of the conversion funnel, you should always make an amazing offer.

-But the mistake most people make, is they focus on the landing page and the checkout page only – the very top and bottom of the funnel, leaving the middle stages unoptimized.
+The mistake most businesses make is to focus on the landing page and the checkout page only – the very top and bottom of the funnel, leaving the middle stages unoptimized.

-Brian Dean suggests that what conversion funnel makers should instead focus on is – fixing the bottlenecks.
-He suggests this to be done by:
+As Brian Dean of Backlinko often suggests, conversion funnel makers should instead focus on fixing the bottlenecks.
+To do that, he suggests to: